-WCO.
-The World Customs Organisation's website states that it is very active on integrity and anticorruption: 'For more than a decade the WCO has played an active and key role in addressing the complex problem of corruption in public service and more specifically in Customs. ..Since then WCO's integrity strategy and programme has progressed.
-An institutional mechanism such as an Integrity Working Group, currently Integrity Sub-Committee was established and supporting instruments such as WCO Integrity Self-Assessment Guide... as well as the WCO Integrity Action Plan were developed...To assist Members in implementing the Revised Arusha Declaration, the WCO has developed the Integrity Development Guide as a comprehensive integrity tool set.
-The World Customs Organisation WCO (2017) has published a compilation of good customs integrity practices from some 20 countries.
-One example is specific to shipping (Cameroon).
+The World Customs Organisation's website states that it is very active on integrity and anti-corruption:

+'For more than a decade the WCO has played an active and key role in addressing the complex problem of corruption in public service and more specifically in Customs. .. then WCO's integrity strategy and programme has progressed.
+An institutional mechanism such as an Integrity Working Group, currently Integrity Sub-Committee was established and supporting instruments such as WCO Integrity Self-Assessment Guide... as well as the WCO Integrity Action Plan were developed...To assist Members in implementing the Revised Arusha Declaration, the WCO has developed the Integrity Development Guide as a comprehensive integrity tool set, and reviewed it again in

+2020 (here).
+The World Customs Organisation WCO (2019) now has an online 'Integrity Development Tool" available (here), including a compilation of good customs integrity practices from some 20 countries.